kr4g/Klotho/README.md

 Cognitor of the clock, `Chronos` contains calculations and computations for both [conceptual (i.e., *chronometric*) and perceptual (i.e., *psychological*) time](https://www.scribd.com/document/45643859/Grisey-Tempus-ex-machina).

 The `chronos.py` base module contains basic calculation tools for converting between musical time units and chronometric units (e.g., beat durations in seconds) as well as other time-based utilities.
-The submodules contain materials oriented around more abstract representations and interpretations of musical time deeply inspired by the [ancient practices](https://en.wikipedia.org/wiki/Canon_(music)) of temporal counterpoint through, and beyond, the [*New Complexity*](https://en.wikipedia.org/wiki/New_Complexity).
+The submodules contain materials oriented around more abstract representations and interpretations of musical time deeply inspired by the [ancient practices](https://en.wikipedia.org/wiki/Canon_(music)) of counterpoint through, and beyond, the [*New Complexity*](https://en.wikipedia.org/wiki/New_Complexity).

 For example, Chronos fully supports the use of [Rhythm Trees](https://support.ircam.fr/docs/om/om6-manual/co/RT1.html) (`rhythm_trees.py`) as featured in the [OpenMusic](https://openmusic-project.github.io/) computer-assisted composition software as well as modules for working with [*L’Unité Temporelle*](https://hal.science/hal-03961183/document) (`temporal_units.py`), an algebraic formalization of temporal proportion and a generalization of rhythm trees, posited by Karim Haddad.